 But, by 2001, the meta keywords tag became so abused that it wasn’t really that helpful anymore.
 And search engines got much more sophisticated.
 They didn’t need to use anything that allowed the web site owner to decide how to categorize their web page.
 The search engines could figure out what a web page was about, so there was no need for the meta keywords tag anymore.
 And, it got so abused that it’s now really a deprecated meta tag.
 I don’t recommend that anyone use that keyword tag on their web pages anymore.
 It’s just a form of spam if you do.

-I spoke to a highly respected Search Engine Optimization Expert, Chris Silver Smith, about hashtags and how they relate to the meta keywords tag.
+I spoke to a friend of mine, another SEO expert, Chris Silver Smith, about hashtags and how they relate to the meta keywords tag.
 Here is what he had to say:

 Bill, I believe you’re right.
 However, that was because relatively few people had been using them, and of the usage, a large amount was a bit spammy.
 I think they could change perspective if the general populace used them more.
 I think usage is rising, so this could happen.
 Facebook’s adoption could help, or maybe not.
 Meanwhile, I use pretty sparingly.